Software-Lifecycle-Consultants/doa-farm-ops/README.md

 ## Features

+- **Notes**:
+* We have created the front end app, with dummy data loaded from json files to imitate API data.
+APIs/ Axios calls should be added during integration.
+* We have also added redux tool kit/ redux store for the add crop data as a sample.

-- **Login and Registration:**: Users can create new accounts and log in securely to access the system.
+- **Login and Registration:**: Farmers and TOs can log in securely to the system.

 - **User Profiles**:
-    - Farmer Profile: Farmers can set up and manage their profiles, providing essential information about their agricultural activities.
+    - Farmer Profile: Farmers can set up and manage their profiles, providing essential information about their contact, location and agricultural activities.
-    - Office Profile: Agriculture department offices can maintain their profiles and oversee regional data.
+    - Technical Officer Profile: Agriculture department statistics unit officers can maintain their profiles and oversee regional data.

-- **Add Land Details**: Farmers can input information about their agricultural land, including location, size, and ownership details.
+- **Add Land Details**: Farmers can input information about their agricultural land, season, including location, size, irrigation and ownership details.

-- **Add Crop Details**: Farmers can record data about the crops they cultivate, specifying crop types, quantities, and more.
+- **Add Crop Details**: Farmers can record data about the crops they cultivate, specifying crop types, quantities, season and more.

 - **Add Crop Operation Cost Details:**: Farmers can keep track of expenses related to crop cultivation, such as seeds, fertilizers, labor, and equipment costs.

 - **Real-time Updates**: Utilize real-time updates to notify users about reservation status and service requests.

+- **Concluting notes**: A map component is not added yet.
+Validation library is not included yet.

 ## Agricultural Sector Enhancement